cagandhi/Signature-Detection-Verification/README.md

 # Signature-detection-verification
 A conceptual model to detect and verify signatures on bank cheques.
-This was my project in the "Computer Vision" course at Ahmedabad University.
+This was my project in the "CSP 502: Computer Vision" course at Ahmedabad University.

 We devised an OCR based approach to localize signatures along with Connected Components, Linesweep algorithm & geometric features with Support Vector Machine (SVM), Artificial Neural Networks (ANN) classification to verify the authenticity of signatures with a 91% hit rate.